Chemotherapy (also called chemo) is a type of cancer treatment that uses drugs to kill cancer cells.

 What to Expect When Receiving Chemotherapy

-Chemotherapy may be given in many ways.
+We may give chemotherapy treatments in many ways.
 Some common ways include:

 The chemotherapy comes in pills, capsules, or liquids that you swallow